ConfederacyOfGaia/Gaia/players-guide.md

 ```
 ```

+### Multi-racial Characters

+Elves, goliaths, and humans can interbreed, but the resulting children are sterile and cannot themselves procreate.
+Human genes are dominant over elvish and goliath genes, and goliath genes are dominant over elvish; a child will take after its dominant ancestor, and have hints of their secondary ancestor.
+Interbreeding is rare, and when it happens, it's almost always between a human and another race; goliath/elf interbreeding is possible, but very rare.

+Note this as a parenthetical.
+E.g.: "Human (Eshen, half goliath)", or "Goliath (half elf)".

+#### Goliath Blood

+A character with goliath blood inherits some of that parent's size, and must put one of their ASIs in either Strength or Constitution.
+They are larger than their human parent, averaging mid-way between a human and goliath in height and weight (+6 on their initial Height Modifier roll).
+They also gain the Stone's Endurance feature.

+#### Elvish Blood

+A character with elvish blood inherits some of that parent's features: Slightly pointed ears, almond-shaped eyes, and a thin face.
+They are also much more long-lived than one without: They will be physically mature at the same time as the dominant parent (15 + 1d6 winters), but use the Elf row for the rest of their ages and for the Effects of Aging.

+\page

 ### Dragonborn

 Dragonborn were unknown in the Zephyran Empire, and appeared in the land with the Great Dragons.
 They are almost exclusively soldiers and officials of of the Aurelian Empire, and are unsuitable as PCs (at least at first).

 Dragonborn are gray in color, with either greenish or silverish irridescent highlights that sparkle in the sun.
 They are hairless, and their reptilian eyes tend to be yellow and black.
 They don't have a gender in the typical humanoid sense.

+Dragonborn are trained from an early age to serve the Great Golden Dragon, so their background will generally suit their job: Soldier, Politican, Acolyte &ndash; or Criminal.

 ***Ability Score Increase.*** All dragonborn have the standard +2, +1, +1 ASIs.
 One ASI must go into Strength, one in Intelligence, and the last can be put into any other score.

 ***Age.*** Young dragonborn grow quickly.
 They walk hours after hatching, attain the size and development of a 10-year-old human child by the age of 3, and reach adulthood by 15.
-They live to be upto about 90.
+They live to be up to about 90.

-***Size.*** Dragonborn are between 6 and 7.5 feet tall.
+***Size.*** Dragonborn are taller and heavier than humans, standing well over 6 feet tall and averaging 225 pounds.
 Your size is Medium.

 ***Speed.*** Your base speed in 35.

-***Bonus Proficiencies.*** You have proficiency in the Perception skill.
+***Bonus Proficiency.*** You are proficient in the Perception skill.

 ***Langauges.*** Dragonborn speak, read, and write Draconic and Zephyran.